kristithrasher/UFOs/README.md

     2. I would add a way to search a broader scope of data.
 Right now we are limited to what is in the data file and may be hard to know what to search because every bit of information on UFO sightings in not listed in the data file.

+The written analysis has the following:

+Overview of the analysis:

+The purpose is well defined (2 pt)
+Results:

+There is a description of how to perform a search, with images.
+(4 pt)
+Summary:

+The summary addresses one drawback of this webpage (2 pt) The summary addresses two additional recommendations for further development (4 pt)